singh1114/pythonprogramming/_posts/2020-10-25-scheduling-a-tweet-using-python-and-django.md

 **Tweet regularly**

-Now I am not a big fan of all the sh*t that goes on over Twitter where a user who started programming 7 days ago acts as an expert and is having a ton of followers but on the other hand, people with a lot of experience and good thought has none.
+First, I want to clarify that I am not a big fan of all the sh*t that goes on over Twitter where a user who started programming 7 days ago acts as an expert and is having a ton of followers and on the other hand, people with a lot of experience and good thought has none.

-Doesn't matter if I like it or not, I have to increase the number of followers and a key ingredient for that is `tweeting regularly`.
+But it doesn't matter if I like it or not, I have to increase the number of followers to sound more genuine and the key ingredient for that is `tweeting regularly`.

 But I don't have time, right?
 It's pretty hard to come up with the content and it is even hard to tweet about it.